waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Mahogany Mart Puzzle Log
 *   **Objective:** Find the secret Team Rocket entrance.
-*   **Key Observation:** A Black Belt (BB) guard at (1, 6) disappears when I approach the bookshelf at (7, 1).
-He reappears if I move too far away, confirming the solution is localized and likely timed.
+*   **Key Observation:** A Black Belt (BB) guard at (1, 6) disappears when I approach the area near the bookshelf at (7, 1).
+He reappears if I move away from this area, confirming the solution is localized.
-*   **Current Hypothesis:** The bookshelf at (7, 1) becomes an interactable switch *only after* the BB has vanished.
-*   **Test Plan:**
+*   **Current Working Sequence:**
-    1. Move to (7, 2) to trigger the BB's disappearance.
+    1. Stand at (7, 2) to make the BB disappear.
-    2. Immediately face the bookshelf at (7, 1) and press 'A'.
+    2. Face and interact with the bookshelf at (7, 1).
+This triggers a scripted screen-flash event.
-*   **Alternative Hypotheses (If current fails):**
-    1. The trigger is external.
-After the BB vanishes, an NPC's dialogue in Mahogany Town might change, providing the next clue.
-    2. The trigger is item-based.
-An item in my inventory needs to be used.
+*   **Current Blockage:** After the screen-flash, no obvious path opens.
+The warp tile at (7, 3) remains inactive.
+Moving away from the area resets the puzzle.
 *   **Failed Hypotheses Log:**
-    1. The Pharmacist is the trigger.
-(Failed: He's a normal shopkeeper, and moving to him resets the puzzle).
+    - The Pharmacist at (4, 3) is the next step.
+(Failed: Moving to him resets the puzzle).
+    - The incense burner at (6, 1) is a direct switch.
+(Failed: No effect).
-    2. The incense burner or bookshelf are direct switches.
-(Failed: They only provide flavor text without the BB trigger).
+    - The bookshelf at (7, 1) is a direct switch.
+(Failed: No effect without the BB trigger).
-    3. The warp tile at (7, 3) is the trigger.
-(Failed: Stepping on it and interacting does nothing).
+    - The warp tile at (7, 3) is a direct trigger.
+(Failed: Stepping on it or interacting with it while facing Down, Up, or Left does nothing, even after the bookshelf event).
-    4. The BB's original spot (1, 6) is a pressure plate.
+    - The BB's original spot at (1, 6) is a pressure plate.
 (Failed: Moving there resets the puzzle).
+*   **Next Hypothesis:** The final test for the warp tile at (7, 3) is to interact with it while facing Right after the bookshelf event.

 ## V. Future Development Ideas